We may earn money or products from the companies mentioned in this post.

-How to use a Ravioli Plate and Pasta Dough For Ravioli
+How to use a Ravioli Plate

 Making homemade ravioli is really not as difficult as it seems and the results are outstanding!
 Once you master a few techniques you’ll never go back to frozen ravioli.
 From sweet to savory, the filling possibilities are endless.
 You can literally use any filling you want such as: beef, sausage, mushroom, pear and Gorgonzola, mascarpone and thyme, goat cheese, ricotta cheese, butternut squash, pumpkin, and lobster.
 A few added ingredients to the dough such as: spinach, tomato paste, saffron, beets, herbs, wine, lemon, and dried porcini will add color and flavor.
 You can even make Tri-Color Ravioli.
 This year for Christmas I hope to “upgrade” my pasta maker and then I will definitely try my hand at making tri-color ravioli.